-CIT 205 Website Design (3CH): This course covers the basic concepts of web design techniques.
-Its main topics are Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS).
-Students do not need any programming skills. previous knowledge of HTML or web design.
-This course introduces to students how to develop webpages and website using different tools such as HTML editors and web browsers.
+CIT 205 Website Design (3CH): The purpose of this course is to provide essential knowledge for designing, developing, and maintaining a dynamic and interactive website.
+Coverage includes HTML, Cascading Style Sheets (CSS), Server-Side Scripting and JavaScript.
+This course introduces to students how to develop webpages and websites using different tools such as HTML editors and web browsers.
 They will learn how to write HTML code using different techniques.
-They will be taught to enhance the format of websites using styling and layout, to improve webpage look and feel through images, graphics and tables and to enrich their contents by adding audio, video and multimedia files.
+They will be taught to enhance the format of websites using styling and layout, to improve webpage look and feel through images, graphics, and tables, and to enrich audio, video, and multimedia files.
+Also, they will add interactivity to web pages by allowing developers to create animations and respond to user interactions.
 In addition, students will work in groups to create a website combining all the techniques they have learned throughout the semester.